btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 Also, test the restore process before starting to rely on it.
 :::

-### Wallet file backup

-For now the backup excludes the Bitcoin (and Litecoin) data directories.
-Depending on how you use BTCPay Server, these might include your wallet files.

-Please ensure that you back up those files separately!

 ### Lightning channel backup

 Please be aware of this important issue: